ashok49473/plant-disease-classifier/README.md

-# Title - Plant Disease Classifier
+# Plant Disease Classifier
+A web application to predict the disease in an infected potato plant using it's leaf and Convolutional Neural Networks.<br>

 # Run 🎯
 ### 1. Download or clone the repository
 ### 2. Open cmd or terminal